mukulgosavi/PwC-Cybersecurity-Virtual-Case-Experience/README.md

 ### Part 2
 The  Head of IT Infrastructure of Boldi AG provided Stefan with the following network segmentation:
 ![image](https://user-images.githubusercontent.com/87041507/145629481-60205b42-7b49-485d-aa9b-840f664db070.png)
-**Domain: A namespace which logically divides an organisation’s network objects that share the same directory.
+**Domain**: A namespace which logically divides an organisation’s network objects that share the same directory.

-**Admin Zone: Special purpose server zone, e.g. central logging, Security Information and Event Management (SIEM)
+**Admin Zone**: Special purpose server zone, e.g. central logging, Security Information and Event Management (SIEM)

-**Server Zone: General purpose server zone, e.g. application servers, database servers
+**Server Zone**: General purpose server zone, e.g. application servers, database servers

-**Client Zone: General purpose client zone, e.g. user laptops
+**Client Zone**: General purpose client zone, e.g. user laptops

 Regarding network segmentation and trust architectures, the base configuration and maintenance of firewalls is of great importance.
 There are two approaches to configuring firewalls: whitelisting the good or blacklisting the bad.